carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/01-introduction.md

 ## Advantages of using RStudio for your project

-RStudio is an integrated development environment (IDE) for R and other programming languages such as Python that provide many tools to support code development.
-It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging, collaboration, and workspace management.
-Writing scripts to conduct your analysis is a powerful way to weave the principles of reproducibility throughout the entire research lifecycle, from data gathering to the statistical analysis, presentation and publication of results.
+RStudio is an integrated development environment (IDE) for R and other programming languages, such as Python, that provide many tools to support code development.
+It includes a console syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging, collaboration, and workspace management.
+Writing scripts to conduct your analysis is a powerful way to weave the principles of reproducibility throughout the entire research lifecycle, from data gathering to the statistical analysis, presentation, and publication of results.

 ### It is free and open-source

 Reproducibility becomes more difficult and opaque when results rely on proprietary software.
-Unless research code is open sourced, reproducing results on different software/hardware configurations is impossible.
+Unless the research code is open-source, reproducing results on different software/hardware configurations is impossible.
 Rstudio is dedicated to sustainable investment in free and open-source software for data science.

 ### It is designed to make it easy to write and reuse code